Is it the case that all Whitefield CQS (Conveyancing Quality Scheme) solicitors are on the Yorkshire BS conveyancing panel?

-The suggested premium range above a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure in the absence of detailed investigations.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more detailed due diligence.
 Do not use this information in a Notice of Claim or as an informal offer.
-There are no doubt other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information before seeking the advice of a professional.
+There are no doubt additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before seeking the advice of a professional.